Weights Adaptation Optimization of Heterogeneous Epidemic Spreading Networks: A Constrained Cooperative Coevolution Strategy: Conclusion

 \section{Conclusion}

 In this paper, a dynamic constrained optimization problem of weights adaptation for heterogeneous epidemic spreading networks is formulated.
 Combining constrained cooperative coevolution ($C^3$) strategy with NSDE, a novel NSDE-$C^3$ algorithm is tailored for this problem.
 Numerical experiments on a BA network showed the effectiveness of this algorithm.
-In future research, how to expand this algorithm for on-line implementation is an interesting yet challenging topic.
+In future research, how to expand this algorithm for on-line implementation is an interesting yet challenging topic. {Moreover, the extension to the Mixed SI(R) epidemic dynamics in random graphs with general degree distributions and also the feedback control optimization are also our interests.}